How can I age healthily?

-Aging is a universal concern in our current society.
+Aging is a universal concern in our society today.
 Throughout the last century, life expectancy in most countries experienced a notable increase.
-This trend has continued in the first decades of the 21st century, thanks to advances in the health field and widespread access to medical care.
-A clear example of this progress is Spain, where the average life expectancy has gone from just over 34 years in 1900 to 83 years in 2021, placing it among the countries with the greatest longevity worldwide.
-While this achievement is cause for celebration, it is also important to highlight that this increase in life expectancy leads to an increase in diseases associated with aging, such as cancer and neurodegenerative diseases.
-It is evident that we all want to live many years, but it is also crucial to ensure a senior citizen in optimal conditions.
+This trend has continued in the first decades of the 21st century, thanks to advances in the field of healthcare and widespread access to medical care.
+A clear example of this progress is Spain, where the average life expectancy has increased from just over 34 years in 1900 to 83 years in 2021, ranking among the countries with the longest lifespans worldwide.
+While this achievement is cause for celebration, it is also important to highlight that this increase in life expectancy leads to an increase in diseases associated with aging, such as cancer and neurodegenerative diseases .
+It is clear that we all want to live many years, but it is also crucial to ensure an optimal old age.

 What biological processes are key to promoting aging?

-Although aging, in its broadest concept, has always been an area of social interest, at a scientific level it was not until well into the 21st century that the biological foundations of the same concept were laid.
-In 2013, a scientific review was published in the prestigious journal Cell in which a series of cellular and molecular characteristics associated with aging are proposed:
+Although aging, in its broadest sense, has always been an area of social interest, it wasn’t until well into the 21st century that the biological foundations for this concept were established at a scientific level.
+In 2013, a scientific review was published in the prestigious journal Cell , proposing a series of cellular and molecular characteristics associated with aging:

 - genomic instability or accumulation of genetic variants that alter the genome

-- wear and tear of the ends of chromosomes (telomeres)
+- fraying of the ends of chromosomes (telomeres)

-- alterations of epigenetic marks in the genome
+- alterations in epigenetic marks in the genome

-- loss of proper balance of proteins within the cell (proteostasis)
+- loss of the proper balance of proteins within the cell (proteostasis)

 - deactivation of the degradation of damaged cells and cellular components (macroautophagy)